Make learning Fun!

 It has been proven over and over again that repetition is the greatest way to learn a new language.
-Watch the DVD together with your children, and repeat what is being said in concert.
+Watch videos together with your children, and repeat what is being said in concert.
 Children powerfully identify with their parents and caregivers involvement in their world of play.
 So, role model for them; seeing you share in this experience by repeating the words, songs, and jingles will increase their engagement, resulting in higher comprehension and more positive attitude towards learning a new language.

 Watch & Interact with your young scholar

-According to various studies, children who are accompanied by their caregivers while watching TV reported acquiring more information from the programming.
+According to various studies, children who are accompanied by their caregivers while watching videos reported acquiring more information from the programming.
 This is mostly due to children's tendency to assign greater importance to activities which are shared with their parents and caregivers.
 Additionally, in a study where children where split into two groups, both groups viewed the same video, Group A was asked questions about the video, in an effort to facilitate and encourage memory retention, while Group B was not asked any supplemental questions concerning the video they had just viewed.
 Both groups were then asked to take a test on the material covered in the video.
 Group A, which was asked questions after viewing the original video, scored significantly higher than Group B, which were asked no questions after the video.
 Other studies suggest the significance of co-viewing with peers and friends, as this allows children to interact during the show, paying attention to the program and each other, simultaneously.
 The Dino Lingo team has developed this language learning program as a valuable tool for parents and caregivers to benefit from, as they multi task during their busy day.
 We recognize that every moment with your child is a learning experience.

 Limit lesson viewing time

 We often ask our children to take small bites while eating and not to gobble down everything at once.
-Since children have shorter attention spans than adults, it is recommended that they take regular breaks while viewing the language learning DVDs, rather than viewing all episodes at once.
+Since children have shorter attention spans than adults, it is recommended that they take regular breaks while viewing the language learning videos, rather than viewing all episodes at once.
 They need breaks for various health reasons, but from an education standpoint, these essential breaks allow your child to digest the information to which they have just been exposed.

 Pause & Quiz fun moments

 There are mini quizzes at the end of each episode.
 We recommend that you watch these sections with your children and discuss the concepts being presented in a way in which your child can relate.
 Rewards and age-appropriate activities will increase your child's interest and reinforce the concepts to which they have been introduced.
-Dino Lingo language learning DVDs may be paused at any time, in order to facilitate dialogue between you and your child.
+Dino Lingo language learning videos may be paused at any time, in order to facilitate dialogue between you and your child.
 Take the time to ask their thoughts on what is happening in the story; we encourage you to personalize the story and add references from your own perspective and daily lives.
 This is a fun process.
 Therefore, children must not be punished for their mistakes regarding the new language, as this will take the fun out of it.
 Play with them, give comments, and ask questions about the topics they have reviewed, in order to capture their attention and further deepen the bond between you and your child through the process of learning a new language.
 We encourage you to play bilingual family games or sing songs with your kid in order to make this process more enjoyable and immersive for the entire family.